GutiSoftware/FPU-Extended-Calculator/README.md

 Read the file ChangesToDELPHIcode11.txt to see the changes made in de initial DELPHI executable code.

-if you only want the executable file this is the one: CalPFUEnglishUHR11.exe
+if you only want the executable file this is the one: CalFPUEnglishUHR20.exe

 There is a version (CalPFUEnglishHRround.exe), that shown data rounded to only eighteen significant digits of precision, the actual precision of the FPU.

+Added version .20 obteined compiling with SysUtils.dcu modified with the new code.
+A new post with this file will be aded soon!

+Added file: FPUcodeToGetExtendedPrecision.txt to explin the code